oisdk/masters-thesis/esop-2024/response.markdown

 Firstly we feel it is important to point out that while some of the results referred to here are not new, the setting and formalisation is.
-The related work in question here (Firsov and Uustalu [2015] and Frumin, Geuvers, Gondelman, and Weide [2018]) do not use cubical Agda, and as such their proofs are not immediately transferable to our formalisation.
+The related work in question here (Firsov and Uustalu [2015] and Frumin, Geuvers, Gondelman, and Weide [2018]) does not use cubical Agda, and as such their proofs are not immediately transferable to our formalisation.
 The first uses Agda with the K rule, which is incompatible with cubical Agda, and makes some proofs (for instance the injectivity of Fin) simpler; the second is formalised in Coq with HoTT and no computational univalence.